gabcg/notes/MSI Notes/MSI.md

 * Cold temp: you would have a certain distr, 2 molecules are very slow and 2 very high, the average velocity lies whatever and the higher, the better c_cold and v_warm is the average.
 Most molecules are on the average.
 	* As the system is closed, the number of molecules is limited.
 There is a top to the molecules in the graph of the distr bc we work in closed systems.
 	* So we assign (for xample, to the solvent the average speed of the maxwell distr).
 Certain temp doesnt mean that the atom has just one velocity, we have to look at the distr of all molecules.
 	* Here we use it for assigning velocities, but if you go further and rescale velocities then you still use the distr to be sure that all the system follows a normal distribution.
-In the next step you collect the velocities, so they are not reassigned.
+In the next step you collect the velocities, so they are not re-assigned.
 	* gen_seed is random, means the vel, the distr, the average vel fulfilled, but it could be that an atom is faster than other.
-This makes sure that if yu start form the same system the you can deviate into diff firection and evolve it into diff directions  which we like to see, because better for cnformation space.
+This makes sure that if you start from the same system then you can deviate into diff direction and evolve it into diff direction  which we like to see, because better for conformation space.
 	* The assignment of vel is not the same for a heavy or light atom: the average velocity is proportional to sqrt(boltzmann*T/m), so the heavier, the slower.

 > If we had a system with 5 molecules, maybe 1 would be slower.
 Increasing the temperature would increase the velocities, but the slower one might still be slower than the others.